Driving While Ability Impaired (DWAI)

 With an experienced advocate at your side, you can fight DWAI charges.
 Rochelle S. Berliner is a skilled New York DWAI attorney who fights to get all kinds of drunk driving charges reduced or dismissed.

 She is proud to serve clients throughout the five boroughs, including Queens, Brooklyn, the Bronx and Manhattan, and Long Island.
-Contact the Law Office of Rochelle S. Berliner today at 718-261-5600 or submit an online form to schedule a free consultation to discuss your charges.
+Contact the Law Office today at or submit an online form to schedule a free consultation to discuss your charges.

 - Driving While Intoxicated